nvb-uy/Hispanic-Translations-Project/README.md

 - **Always think about what you'd like to see in-game.** The translation should be thought from the perspective of a native speaker user.

 - **No aggressive translations.** Spanglish is more than welcome, not all text should be translated.
 Like unique names, such as the mod name, or items with names like "Thunderwrath" (DO NOT translate that to furia del trueno, please.)

+## Slang
+Default slang should be Spain's Spanish, the build script will handle slang differences and replace them, making it friendly for all countries.
+For example, "Peto" should be the main word for chestplate, which will get replaced to "Pechera" within the build script in the specific countries that use it.